r4c3/rusenti/README.md

-# ubrask
+# skru
-Usenti but Rust and SvelteKit.
-A paletted bitmap editor for the web.
+A Rusty paletted bitmap editor for the web.